 We spent the majority of our week checking out all the local beaches in the Amelia Island area of Florida.
 We went to Amelia Island beach, Little Talbot Beach, The Bluffs on Big Talbot Island, and the historic American Beach.

-American Beach was my favorite; miles and miles of light grey sand and amazing waves as far as the eye could see.
+American Beach was my favorite; miles and miles of light grey sand and incredible waves as far as the eye could see.

 One afternoon exploring the beaches didn’t go so well though.
 It wasn’t the beach (we were at the Bluff’s) it was the access to it.
 It appeared that storms must have eroded the trails down to the beach.
-Our family had to carefully climb our way down.
+Our family had to climb our way down carefully.

-The day was very warm and we really should have brought water with us and worn sunscreen.
+The day was hot, and we really should have brought water with us and worn sunscreen.
 I was getting a bit crabby from mild dehydration and sunburned shoulders when we reached these rocks in the picture above.
-In my crabby mood I tried to take them a bit too fast, wanting to get back to the truck for water and shade.
+In my irritable mood, I tried to take them a bit too fast, wanting to get back to the truck for water and shade.
 My speed was a bad idea I slipped and sliced open my ankle.

 The cut isn’t too bad, but it does sting and rubs in every pair of shoes I have with me.
 It is a constant reminder that crabby moods get you nowhere.